 News Release: Bayer Submits Biologics License Application in the U.S. for BAY94-9027 - a Long-Acting Factor VIII for the Treatment of Hemophilia A, Bayer AG Communications and Public Affairs (Berlin, Aug.
 31, 2017) (available at http://press.bayer.com).
-Upon information and belief, Defendants know of Bayer's submission of a BLA for BAY 94.
+Upon information and belief, Defendants know or will soon be aware of Bayer's submission of a BLA for BAY 94.